Safe & Green Holdings Corp. An - GuruFocus.com

 Safe Harbor Statement

 Certain statements in this press release constitute "forward-looking statements" within the meaning of the federal securities laws.
 Words such as "may," "might," "will," "should," "believe," "expect," "anticipate," "estimate," "continue," "predict," "forecast," "project," "plan," "intend" or similar expressions, or statements regarding intent, belief, or current expectations, are forward-looking statements.
-These forward-looking statements are based upon current estimates and assumptions and include statements regarding the Company’s plans to auction its Lago Vista property, the sale price reflecting the sharp increase in value in the Austin, Texas area, continuing to proceed with the development plan as well as short term financing for the property, the benefits of auction assuring that the property will be sold at true market value, exposing the property to a large number of pre-qualified prospects, accelerating the sale, and creating competition amongst buyers, the sale capitalizing Safe and Green Development Corporation and allowing capital return to the Company, the growth of the area combined with the change from condo to multi-family rental exemplifying the significant increase in value of this property, effecting a Q2 2023 closing and providing further information regarding the auction.
-While SG Blocks believes these forward-looking statements are reasonable, undue reliance should not be placed on any such forward-looking statements, which are based on information available to us on the date of this release.
+These forward-looking statements are based upon current estimates and assumptions and include statements regarding the expected contribution of Mr. Meharey to Safe and Green Development Corporation.
+While the Company believes these forward-looking statements are reasonable, undue reliance should not be placed on any such forward-looking statements, which are based on information available to us on the date of this release.
 These forward-looking statements are subject to various risks and uncertainties, many of which are difficult to predict that could cause actual results to differ materially from current expectations and assumptions from those set forth or implied by any forward-looking statements.
-Important factors that could cause actual results to differ materially from current expectations include, among others, the Company’s ability to auction and sell its Lago Vista property as planned, the Company’s ability to expand within various verticals as planned, the Company’s ability to position itself for future profitability, the Company’s ability to maintain compliance with the NASDAQ listing requirements, and the other factors discussed in the Company’s Annual Report on Form 10-K for the year ended December 31, 2021 and its subsequent filings with the SEC, including subsequent periodic reports on Forms 10-Q and 8-K. The information in this release is provided only as of the date of this release, and we undertake no obligation to update any forward-looking statements contained in this release on account of new information, future events, or otherwise, except as required by law.
+Important factors that could cause actual results to differ materially from current expectations include, among others, the contribution of Mr. Meharey to Safe and Green Development Corporation going forward, the Company’s ability to expand within various verticals as planned, the Company’s ability to position itself for future profitability, the Company’s ability to maintain compliance with the NASDAQ listing requirements, and the other factors discussed in the Company’s Annual Report on Form 10-K for the year ended December 31, 2021 and its subsequent filings with the SEC, including subsequent periodic reports on Forms 10-Q and 8-K. The information in this release is provided only as of the date of this release, and we undertake no obligation to update any forward-looking statements contained in this release on account of new information, future events, or otherwise, except as required by law.